-The estimate of credit exposure is complex and requires the use of models, as the value of product varies with changes in market variables, expected cash flows and the passage of time.
-The assessment of credit risk of a portfolio of assets entails further estimations as to the likelihood of default occurring of the associated loss ratios and of defaults occurring, of the associated loss ratios and of default correlations between counterparties.
+The estimate of credit exposure is complex and requires the use of models, as the value of the product varies with changes in market variables, expected cash flows and the passage of time.
+The assessment of credit risk of a portfolio of assets entails further estimations as to the likelihood of default occurring of the associated loss ratios and of defaults occurring, of the associated loss ratios and of defaults occurring.